 have been manifested, if there had been entire faithfulness.
 But it has not been so, and in consequence the branches must be finally cut off, and the faithful gathered in for a dispensation of glory, in order to reign with the Lord a thousand years, the dispensation being thus fully brought to an end.

 As to presidency, there is one more explanation to give.
-I do not find that the word &#8216;president&#8217; is employed in the word of God in the sense of presiding in an assembly.
-In this sentence, &#8220;that he who presides,| let him do it with diligence,&#8221; it is the same word which is translated *to rule* in this text, &#8220;If a man know not how to rule his own house, how shall he take care of the church of God,&#8221; @Romans 12: 8; @1 Timothy 3: 4, 5, 12.
+I do not find that the word 'president' is employed in the word of God in the sense of presiding in an assembly.
+In this sentence, "that he who presides,¦ let him do it with diligence", it is the same word which is translated *to rule* in this text, "If a man know not how to rule his own house, how shall he take care of the church of God", @Romans 12: 8; @1 Timothy 3: 4, 5, 12.

 The choice of presidents is nowhere to be found, as we have said.
 The maintenance of proper order in a large gathering by grave brethren, such as terminating at a suitable time, making communications to brethren, and other similar things, breaking the bread, if the Supper is taken; these are things against which, for my part, I have no objection to make, provided worship takes place by the Spirit of God in the assembly, and not through the means of a president.
 I do not feel the need of saying much on this point.
 As to the details of circumstances, they are almost indifferent to me, provided there be gravity, order, and the liberty of the Holy Spirit in the worship that takes place.
 I should not have said so much, were it not for fear of being misunderstood.
 It is God who alone can bring us to the proposed end.